-- "Liquidated Damages" means all liquidated damages then owing pursuant to the Registration Rights Agreement. - "Melco Crown Gaming" means Melco Crown Gaming (Macau) Limited. - "Mocha Club Business" means the operation, ownership, leasing and/or management of the Mocha Clubs as described in the prospectus. - "Moody's" means Moody's Investors Service, Inc. - "MPEL Investments" means MPEL Investments Limited.
+"Liquidated Damages" means all liquidated damages then owing pursuant to the Registration Rights Agreement.

+"Melco Crown Gaming" means Melco Crown Gaming (Macau) Limited.

+"Mocha Club Business" means the operation, ownership, leasing and/or management of the Mocha Clubs as described in the prospectus.

+"Moody's" means Moody's Investors Service, Inc.

+"MPEL Investments" means MPEL Investments Limited.

-- "Net Income" means, with respect to any specified Person, the net income (loss) of such Person, determined in accordance with GAAP and before any reduction in respect of preferred stock dividends, excluding, however: - (1) any gain (but not loss), together with any related provision for taxes on such gain (but not loss), realized in connection with: (a) any Asset Sale; or (b) the disposition of any securities by such Person or any of its Restricted Subsidiaries; and - (2) any extraordinary gain (but not loss), together with any related provision for taxes on such extraordinary gain (but not loss).
+"Net Income" means, with respect to any specified Person, the net income (loss) of such Person, determined in accordance with GAAP and before any reduction in respect of preferred stock dividends, excluding, however:

+- (1) any gain (but not loss), together with any related provision for taxes on such gain (but not loss), realized in connection with:

+(a) any Asset Sale; or (b) the disposition of any securities by such Person or any of its Restricted Subsidiaries or the extinguishment of any Indebtedness of such Person or any of its Restricted Subsidiaries; and - (2) any extraordinary gain (but not loss), together with any related provision for taxes on such extraordinary gain (but not loss).